 Audio-visual materials should clearly demonstrate a particular aspect of the research/practice.
 They can be a recording of a training exercise, a series of comments/interviews on a particular approach, or a provocation to adopt, rethink or transform a training example – and an invitation to share these transformations on the blog.

-Comeback is a space which offers the opportunity to respond to the ideas and arguments explored in the Theatre, Dance and Performance Training Journal.
-Authors whose work has been included in past or current issues of the journal are invited to return to ideas previously discussed while new contributors are invited to join the conversation to offer opinion or comment.
+Comebacks is a space which offers the opportunity to respond to ideas and arguments put forth in other contexts.
+These might be ones that were explored within the pages of the Theatre, Dance and Performance Training Journal proper, other academic journals, conferences, workshops or broader practical sessions.
+While we encourage authors whose work has been included in past or current issues of the journal to return to ideas previously discussed, we equally invite new contributors to provoke conversation on any content related to training.

-8. come back to someone (of something forgotten) to return to someone’s memory
+- coming back to something forgotten (to return to someone’s memory)

 TDPT Blog Artist Awards